Archives and Special Collections

 - Volunteer Policy which sets out our relationship with volunteers.

 Be part of the Archives!

-We welcome large and small from individuals and organisations relating to therapeutic care and communities as well as the history of childcare.
+We welcome large and small donations from individuals and organisations relating to therapeutic care and communities as well as the history of childcare.

 We’re also interested to hear about reminiscence and history projects involving those affiliated with current or historic TCs.
 We’d love to work with you to support your project, offer professional archival advice, and provide a long term home for the project outputs.